-If you become pregnant while taking phenytoin, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of phenytoin on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of phenytoin on the baby.

-How should I take Phenytek (phenytoin)?
+How should I take Phenytek?

-Shake the oral suspension (liquid) well just before you measure a dose.
-Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
-If you do not have a dose-measuring device, ask your pharmacist for one.
+Shake the oral suspension (liquid) before you measure a dose.
+Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

-While using phenytoin, you may need frequent blood tests.
+You may need frequent blood tests.
 You may also need a blood test when switching from one form of phenytoin to another.
 Visit your doctor regularly.

-If you are taking phenytoin to treat seizures, do not stop using phenytoin suddenly, even if you feel fine.
+Tell your doctor if Phenytek does not seem to work as well in controlling your seizures.
+Do not stop using this medicine suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

-Phenytoin can cause swelling in your gums.
+Phenytek can cause swelling in your gums.
 Brush and floss your teeth and visit your dentist regularly to help prevent this problem.